Sustainable Transportation

 Sustainable Transportation Solution – AERREVA SC-EV concepts

-The H-Series is a combination of various wind turbines and solar panel configurations.
-The HAWT is extendable and can be paired with either a tiltable (T) or non-tiltable (S) solar array subsystem.
-The number of blades on the turbine rotor can be varied to optimize performance in different wind conditions.
-More blades generate more torque in low wind conditions, while fewer blades, such as the 2nd and 3rd three-blade versions, are better for high wind conditions.
-Even blade configurations can be neatly stowed in the aft section of the vehicle, while the 3-blade model (3H) with the largest rotor diameter can be stowed as shown below.
-A tracking solar array is best suited for areas with low sun angles, while a non-tilting solar array is better suited for areas with high amounts of sunlight.
+The H-Series combines various configurations of wind turbines and solar panels.
+The horizontal axis wind turbine (HAWT) can be paired with either a tiltable solar array (T) or a non-tiltable solar array (S).
+The number of blades on the turbine rotor can be adjusted to optimize performance in different wind conditions.
+More blades generate greater torque in low wind conditions, while configurations with fewer blades, such as the two and three-blade versions, perform better in high wind conditions.

-The four different configurations include:
+The various configurations include:

 TH – Tracking solar array with an HAWT fitted with an even number of blades.